Manjula Sood

-Manjula Paul Sood is a British Labour Party politician, community service participant and former educator.
+Manjula Paul Sood (23 December 1945 – 24 December 2025) was a British Labour Party politician, community service participant and educator.
 In 2008, Sood became the first Asian female Lord Mayor in the United Kingdom.

-Early life
+Background

 Sood immigrated to the United Kingdom in 1970.
-She became in 1973 the first female Asian primary school teacher in Leicester, England.
-She taught there for almost twenty years before retiring because of ill health.
-During her time as a teacher, she introduced multiculturalism in the education sector.
+In 1973 she became the first female Asian primary school teacher in Leicester, England.
+She taught there for almost 20 years before retiring because of ill health.
+During her time as a teacher, she introduced multiculturalism into the education sector in Leicester.

+Sood died in London on 24 December 2025, at the age of 80.

 Political career

-Manjula Sood was first elected after the death of her councillor husband in 1996.
-Paul Sood was one of the first Asians in Britain to become a councillor; he was elected as a Leicestershire County Councillor in 1982 and served Leicester for almost 14 years before his death.
-Manjula stood in the by-election for her husband's former seat and won.
+Sood was first elected after the death of her councillor husband in 1996.
+Paul Sood was one of the first Asians in Britain to become a councillor; he was elected as a councillor for the Leicestershire County Council in 1982 and served for almost 14 years before his death.
+Sood stood in the by-election for her husband's former seat and won.

 In May 2008, Sood became Lord Mayor of Leicester, the first Asian female Lord Mayor in the United Kingdom, in over 800 years of the Lord Mayor title.

-Sood ceased to be a councillor for Belgrave in 2019 but was again elected in the 2023 Leicester City Council election for the Stoneygate ward.
+Sood ceased to be a councillor for Belgrave in 2019 but was again elected at the 2023 Leicester City Council election for the Stoneygate ward.